react-navigation/react-navigation.github.io/versioned_docs/version-7.x/use-navigation.md

 sidebar_label: useNavigation
 ---

-`useNavigation` is a hook which gives access to `navigation` object.
-It's useful when you cannot pass the `navigation` prop into the component directly, or don't want to pass it in case of a deeply nested child.
+`useNavigation` is a hook that gives access to `navigation` object.
+It's useful when you cannot pass the `navigation` object as a prop to the component directly, or don't want to pass it in case of a deeply nested child.

-`useNavigation()` returns the `navigation` prop of the screen it's inside.
+The `useNavigation` hook returns the `navigation` object of the screen where it's used:

-## Example

 <samp id="use-navigation-example" />